 5.)
 Brakes.
 How often you need to replace your brake pads or other components depends on your driving habit and driving conditions.
 Warning signs of brake problems include noise, vibration or “grabbing” when you apply the brakes.
 Working on your brakes is a job best left to professionals.

 6.)
 Air filter.
-You should change your air filter every 12-15,000 miles.
+You should change your engine air filter every 12-15,000 miles.
 A clean air filter helps your engine “breathe” better and improves gas mileage.
-For a list of car air filters we sell, look at our Purolator filters to see which one best suit your vehicle.
+For a list of car cabin air filters we sell, look at our Purolator filters to see which one best suit your vehicle.
+If you need help finding it, feel free to call us at 866-438-3458, leave a comment below, or Facebook us.

 7.)
 Windshield wipers.
 Replace the blades every 6 to 12 months or when the rubber becomes worn.
 Check the wiper fluid reservoir frequently to keep it full.